New deadlines for grant and scholarships. Read More >

 Born and raised in the Appalachian mountains of Pikeville, Marsha has lived in Lexington since 1982.
 She runs a small business and pastors a brand new United Church of Christ congregation that is "open and affirming."

 In the past few years, Marsha has become increasingly involved with JustFundKY.
-In 2009 she captained four tables at the Kentucky Horse Park event, and last year she co-chaired the baseball-themed celebration at what was then Applebee's Park.
-She's back at the helm because she is drawn to JFKY's mission of targeting rural Kentucky for LGBT educational efforts that promote fairness and equality.
+In 2009 she captained four tables at the Kentucky Horse Park event, and in 2011 she co-chaired the baseball-themed celebration at what was then Applebee's Park.
+She's back at the helm because she is drawn to JFKY's mission of targeting rural Kentucky for LGBTQ educational efforts that promote fairness and equality.
 Marsha understands firsthand how hard it is to grow up gay in that environment, and she is passionate about making a difference in local communities.